gia-urjc/Bike3S-Simulator/README.md

 # Bike3S - A Bike Sharing System Simulator

 ## What is Bike3S
-Bike3S is a simulator created with the idea of test different situations in real bike sharing systems.
+Bike3S is a simulator created for the purpose of testing different behaviours in real bike sharing systems.
-Bike sharing systems allow to citizens move between different places.
-Bike3S give us the posibility to simulate and recreate situations, use different types of users, try algorithms and use recomendation systems...
+Bike sharing systems allow citizens to move between different places in an simple and economical way.
+Bike3S offers us the posibility to execute situations using different infraestructure confifurations, user models and balancing algorithms.

-The motivation of this project is to search ways to rebalance the system with recomendations and incentives.
+The motivation of this project is to search strategies to balance the system resources using systems, typically, based on incentives, which recommend the users to rent or return a bike in a certain station to contribute to the system balancing.

 # Prerequisites